-The report is structure as follows.
+The report is structured as follows.
 Section three provides a first grid for the analysis of social and technical issues related to AI and robots in health and social care.
 We stress that the diffusion of new technologies depends on the right match between supply and demand.
 Research and technological innovations must meet the demand of the potential users to improve the opportunities for their further diffusion.
 Users' demands are influenced by needs but also perceptions and attitudes.
 Section four provides evidence of the first mapping of stakeholders' needs and actions.
-Desk research is the first source of information with additional information coming from the pilot interviews.
+Desk research is the first source of information with additional information collected through further pilot interviews and the two focus groups organized in Aprile and June 2024.
 Section five summarises good practices on both needs and actions.
 The latter are taken from the literature and from pilot projects we present in more detail in the Annex.
 Section six concludes.

-3 SOCIO-TECHNICAL ISSUES REGARDING AI AND ROBOTS IN WELFARE AND HEALTHCARE of preparedness of stakeholders in dealing with the same technologies in the field of health and social care.
+3 SOCIO-TECHNICAL ISSUES REGARDING AI AND ROBOTS IN WELFARE AND HEALTHCARE

+As we show below, stakeholders' enthusiasm for investing in robotics for the welfare and healthcare sectors is growing rapidly.
+Yet, limits in the diffusion of new technologies are evident.
+The latter are often related to the lack of preparedness of stakeholders in dealing with the same technologies in the field of health and social care.
 This reminds us of the importance of needs (things that are important for a satisfactory life) and users' perceptions (i.e. attitudes and feelings regarding opportunities and risks related to the instruments intended to address these needs).